radhwanben/Python-Scrip/README.md

-This Is Simple  Script to create twitter account
+This Is Simple  Script FTP Scannner